kangyuuuuf/notefile/Data Structure.md

 BFS runs in $O(V+E)$, where $V$ is the number of vertices and $E$ is the numbder of edges in the graph.
 This is because:

-- Every node(vertex) is enqueued and processed excatly once, resulting in $O(V)$ time.
+- Every node(vertex) is enqueued and processed exactly once, resulting in $O(V)$ time.
-- Every edge is checked exactily once when we do for neighbor in current_node.neighbors, resulting in an additional $O(E)$time.
+- Every edge is checked exactly once when we do for neighbor in current_node.neighbors, resulting in an additional $O(E)$time.

 #### DFS

 In contrast, depth-first search searches "deep" before it searches "wide".
-If our current node has two neighbors $n_1$ and $n_2$ and we choose to visit $n_1$ next, then all the nodes reachable from $n_1$ will be visited bfore $n_2$.
+If our current node has two neighbors $n_1$ and $n_2$ and we choose to visit $n_1$ next, then all the nodes reachable from $n_1$ will be visited before $n_2$.

 The **stack** data structure is used in the iterative implementation of DFS.
 Both of the next node to process and the next node to add are always at the top of stack.
 This data structure can fit with DFS which is depth-first.